Promeos/Promeos/README.md

 ### Hi there 👋

 My name is Chris.
 I want to improve the quality of peoples lives by gleaning actionable insights from data.
-Business questions that boil down to: "How can I earn more revenue from a customer?" or "How can I predict x (that negatively impacts the customer)?" bore me and lack ethical reasoning.
+Business questions that boil down to: "How can I earn more revenue from a customer?" bore me.
 If the question/purpose is focused on the people, you have my attention.

 - 📖 I'm currently studying Data Science at [Codeup](https://codeup.com/).